 If you’re worried about your enamel, try following these methods of prevention:

-- Lessen your soft drink intake – Soda is one of the main causes behind enamel decay, so it’s best to limit the amount you drink.
+- Lessen your sugary drink intake – Soda and sports drinks are one of the main causes behind enamel decay, so it’s best to limit the amount you drink.
 Also try to avoid over-consuming juice drinks that have high concentrations of citric acid.

 - Take care of your teeth – Creating and maintaining a solid oral hygiene routine can prevent many problems with enamel erosion.
 Brush at least two times a day and floss at least once a day to prevent plaque and tartar from building up and eroding your teeth’s enamel.